crystoll/projectillithid/huecontrol/README.md

 pip install -r requirements.txt
 ````

-To run the app:
+To run the app (from main folder one above this one):

-python control_hue.py
+python -m huecontrol

 To stop the session: